Zhen-Dong/CoDeNet/README.md

 # CoDeNet
-This is the official implementation for CoDeNet: Efficient Deployment of Input-Adaptive Object Detection on Embedded FPGAs (FPGA 2021 Oral)
+CoDeNet: Efficient Deployment of Input-Adaptive Object Detection on Embedded FPGAs (FPGA 2021 Oral) \
+This is the official implementation for CoDeNet, including training/testing/quantization codes and [model zoo]().

 ## Introduction
-CoDeNet is an object detection framework with deformable convolution designed for efficient deployment on FPGAs.
+CoDeNet is an efficient object detection model on PyTorch, with SOTA performance on Pascal VOC and Microsoft COCO datasets under efficient setting.
+It is based on CenterNet with co-designed deformable convolution and an efficient network architecture.

 ## Main Results
 This is our main results on Pascal VOC dataset, taken from Table 3 in [our paper](https://arxiv.org/pdf/2006.08357.pdf)
 |Detector	 |Resolution	|DownSample		|Weights|Activations|Model Size	   |MACs	  |AP50	|